Sunday, January 16-Monday, January 17, 2022 / Shevat 15

-Similarly, the Torah (Vayikra 19:23-25) establishes the laws of Orlah and Neta Riva’i dictating that during the first 3 years following a tree’s planting all fruit is forbidden to be consumed, and that the 4th year's produce be sanctified and brought to Jerusalem for consumption there.
+Similarly, the Torah (Vayikra 19:23-25) establishes the laws of Orlah and Neta Riva’i dictating that during the first 3 years following a tree’s planting all fruit is forbidden to be consumed and that the 4th year's produce be sanctified and brought to Jerusalem for consumption there.
 It is only in the 5th year that all fruit may be freely consumed.
 Tu B’Shevat serves as the “birthday” for trees when determining their age at the time of a fruits blossoming.
-Thus fruit blossoming on the 16th of Shevat is considered to belong to a tree which is a full year older than one reaching the same milestone two days earlier on the 14th of Shevat.
+Thus fruit blossoming on the 16th of Shevat is considered to belong to a tree that is a full year older than one reaching the same milestone two days earlier on the 14th of Shevat.

 How We Celebrate:

 Eating Fruits and nuts, in particular those with a connection to the land of Israel.
-These include grapes, dates, figs, pomegranates and olives which are among the Seven
+These include grapes, dates, figs, pomegranates, and olives which are among the Seven

-Species of the Land of Israel named in the Torah (Devarim 8:8) as well as Etrog (the citron fruit used on Sukkot), almonds and carob which are also associated with the
+Species of the Land of Israel named in the Torah (Devarim 8:8) as well as Etrog (the citron fruit used on Sukkot), almonds, and carob which are also associated with the

 land of Israel.
 Eating a ‘new fruit’ which one has yet to have eaten during the year also allows for the recital of the special Shehecheyanu blessing.

 Nurturing our Joy and Appreciation for the promise and opportunity we have been blessed with is another important element for the day.
-This optimistic gratitude is reflected in the traditional prayer service through the omission of the Tachanun prayer and an abstention from formal eulogy for the deceased.
+This optimistic gratitude is reflected in the traditional prayer service through the omission of the Tachanun prayer and an abstention from a formal eulogy for the deceased.
 There are no celebratory

 meals and work prohibitions for Tu B’Shevat as they would be premature.